 My name is Karen Cherrett.
-I am a previously Certified Facilitator of The Work based in Queensland.
+I am trained as a Certified Facilitator of The Work based in Denver, Colorado (USA).

-‘To support you to take the emotion out of stressful situations in order to live a peaceful life’
+‘To support you to live a peaceful and stress free life’

 I do that by sharing The Work of Byron Katie with you.

 In 2010 my only daughter died suddenly.
 My life seemed to change on that day.
 As a parent, you can never imagine having your child die before you, especially not your fit and healthy daughter.

 I spent a period of time grieving, then decided that I needed something to fill my life.
 To help me cope I went looking for something to study.
 This was usually my ‘Go To’ option.
 A pattern in my life.